troglobit/pimd/README.md

 pimd is maintained by [Joachim Nilsson][] at [GitHub][].
-If you find bugs, have feature requests, or want to contribute fixes or features, check out the code from GitHub, including the submodules:
+If you find bugs, have feature requests, or want to contribute fixes or features, check out the code from GitHub:

 	git clone https://github.com/troglobit/pimd
 	cd pimd
-	make submodules

-When you pull from upstream, remember to also update the submodules using `git submodule update`, see the file [CONTRIBUTING.md][contrib] for further details.
+See the file [CONTRIBUTING.md][contrib] for further details.

 [BSD license]:     https://en.wikipedia.org/wiki/BSD_licenses